ryantaylor-cu/remote-access/_episodes/04-guis.md

 ## SPSS

-After you have connected to your RCDC virtual machine using ssh, run stata with this command:
+After you have connected to your RCDC virtual machine using ssh, run SPSS with this command:

 ~~~
 statistics